h2v9696/hanoi-restaurant-website/README.md

 MYSQL_PASSWORD: # your mysql password eg. 123456
 MYSQL_DATABASE_DEV: # name of database your want to create
 ```
-Create database and table, then populate database with fake data
+Create database and table, then populate database with fake data (if database already exists, drop it: `rails db:drop`)
 ```
 rails db:create
 rails db:migrate